 Apple ProRes is an intermediate codec format developed by Apple Inc. for post-production in editing software like Final Cut Pro X or Adobe Premiere Pro.
 ProRes is encoded frame-by-frame (called intraframe compression), and it is a lot easier to encode and decode than interframe codecs.
 Simply put, ProRes takes a lot less power to process than other common formats like h.264/h.265.
 And that’s why many people prefer to convert the footage to ProRes before throwing it into the editing software.

 Our main topic here is about converting video to ProRes for easier and faster editing.
 And in the following article, we will introduce a powerful ProRes converter for Windows and show you how to convert to ProRes formats on Windows in easy steps.
 Keep reading!

 A proper converter is required for a successful ProRes video conversion.
-If you want a simple and smooth conversion to ProRes, you are strongly recommended with WonderFox HD Video Converter Factory Pro.
+If you want a simple and smooth ProRes conversion, you are strongly recommended with WonderFox HD Video Converter Factory Pro.
 It is the best Apple ProRes converter on Windows that can fast convert any video to ProRes formats without a hitch.
 See what it can offer you for ProRes conversion in detail:

 Note: The example below demonstrates how to convert to Apple ProRes 422 on PC.

 Launch HD Video Converter Factory Pro and open the Converter.
 Next, click Add Files or Add Video Folder to load the footage you want to convert into the conversion list.
 You can also drag the needed video file(s) into the program directly.

 On the right side of the converter interface, click on the format image to open the output format library.
 Then go to the Device section and select Apple device (as shown in the screenshot).
 Next, choose ProRes from the Apple profiles below.
 The default ProRes codec for this profile is ProRes 422 HQ.
 To use a different ProRes type, move to the next step.